 Christmas always brings out the best in own-label innovation, and that doesn’t just mean ever-more extravagant party pieces.

-Iceland’s Plastic Free Christmas initiative saw the discounter drastically reduce the amount of plastic packaging from 16 key festive lines including stuffing balls, mini mince pies and a selection of party food, allowing shoppers to slash the amount of plastic generated by their Christmas dinner.
+Iceland’s Reduced Plastic Christmas initiative saw the discounter drastically reduce the amount of plastic packaging from 16 key festive lines including stuffing balls, mini pies and a selection of party food, allowing shoppers to slash the amount of plastic generated by their Christmas dinner.

 The redeveloped packaging solutions also cover the main event, as Iceland replaced the plastic bag from the Perfect Turkey Crown with a recyclable paper wrap, meaning the only remaining plastic is a plastic band seal.
 Our judges felt this initiative was a “genuinely new take” from a retailer “showing the capacity to alter the way supermarkets across the UK package their festive ranges”.